Optimal estimation of Gaussian DAG models: Introduction

-where the subscript indicates the randomness that the expectation is taking over.
+where the subscript indicates that the expectation is being taken over the random variables in $A$.
 This is the missing conditional variance on ancestors if not all the parents are conditioned on, which serves as the identifiability signal for the main algorithm.
-It turns out it can be explicitly expressed in terms of the edge coefficient and noise variance.
-See proof in Appendix~\ref{app:Delta}. \begin{lemma} $\Delta = \beta^2_{\min}\sigma^2 > 0$. \end{lemma}

-\begin{remark} Both our upper and lower bounds can be generalized as follows: Although we assume Gaussianity for simplicity, everything extends to subgaussian families without modification.
+It turns out it can be explicitly expressed in terms of the edge coefficient and noise variance: \begin{lemma} $\Delta = \beta^2_{\min}\sigma^2 > 0$. \end{lemma} The proof of this lemma is a straightforward calculation; see Appendix~\ref{app:Delta} for details. \begin{remark} Both our upper and lower bounds can be generalized as follows: Although we assume Gaussianity for simplicity, everything extends to subgaussian families without modification.
 This is because the upper bound analysis relies only on subgaussian concentration, and the lower bounds easily extend to subgaussian models (i.e. since subgaussian also contains Gaussian as a subclass).
 Furthermore, the equal variance assumption can be relaxed to more general settings as long as $B$ can be identified by Algorithm~\ref{alg:eqvar}.
 Examples include (a) the ``unequal variance'' condition from \citet{ghoshal2017sem} (see Assumption~1 therein) and (b) if noise variances are known up to some ratio as in \citet{loh2014causal}.
 Moreover, both of these identifiability conditions include the naive equal variance condition as a special case, hence the lower bounds still apply.
-This implies more general optimality results for a large class of Bayesian networks. \end{remark}
+This implies more general optimality results for a wider class of Bayesian networks. \end{remark}